akyrillidis/comp414-514/project.md

 - **Project Selection:** Choose a project topic ASAP. **Deadline: October 3rd.**

 - **Project Proposal:** Submit a one-page description of your project.
 Outline the core problem, why it is interesting, and a list of key papers to read.
-For research projects, provide a clear plan of the steps you will take. **Deadline: Late February.**
+For research projects, provide a clear plan of the steps you will take. **Deadline: October 10th.**

 - **In-Class Presentation:** Towards the end of the semester, you will give a short spotlight talk (5-10 minutes) on your project.
 Focus on high-level ideas and key results.